anjana2468/Jenkins-cicd-pipeline-project/README.md

 Use Maven to package the application into a .jar file.

 🧪 Stage 6: Deploy to Test Environment
-Use Helm with the Kubernetes Continuous Deploy plugin to deploy the application.
+Kubernetes Continuous Deploy plugin to deploy the application.

 🚀 Stage 7: Deploy to Production